kellyluo25/recollectives/_posts/2022-12-16-crack-yourself-open.md

 <br />
 <br />

 Shows don't always need a narrator.
 Most shows haven't perfected the delicate art of pithy tidbits for their self-insert, third-party omniscient voices to float lazily about the main scene.
-When they do, they have Kristen Bell confidently at the helm of *Gossip Girl* or *Julie Andrews* gossiping about the ton in *Bridgerton*. *Love Life*'s first season had a middle-aged woman with an affected British accent, but it kind of worked.
+When they do, they have Kristen Bell confidently snarking at the helm of *Gossip Girl* or Julie Andrews gossiping about the ton in *Bridgerton*. *Love Life*'s first season presented a middle-aged woman with an affected British accent, but it kind of worked.
 It was a show about romanticization in its heart of hearts, and there's nothing as deeply affirming in the millennial mind's-eye as a life worthy of a witty British narrator.

-There's one line of the show that has stuck with me.
-I don't have the capacious memory to quote lines off-hand, but I'm inclined to remember the beats of this one.
-Over the final narration of the season, our main character recognizes the estranged feeling she'd spent her whole life (and ten episodes) chasing after:
+There's one line of the show that has since stuck with me.
+Over the final narrative beat of the season, our main character recognizes the estranged feeling she'd spent her whole life (and ten episodes) chasing after:

 >"Finally, Darby had stopped wondering whether or not she was worth loving and simply cracked herself open.
 Simply cracked her whole life open."